siriusb-org/siriusb-org.github.io/programming.md

 Though generally useful as a primer, our book, *Astronomy as a Field: A Guide for Aspiring Astrophysicists*, was created as a supplement to the content of VERGE weekends for participating students.
 A virtual copy can be found [here](https://arxiv.org/abs/2312.04041){:target="_blank"}.

-VERGE has been funded by one of the inaugural grants from the International Astronomical Union's North American Regional Office of Astronomy for Development (NA-ROAD) Women and Girls in Astronomy Program.
-As a result, our 2024 program will exclusively enroll girls.
+VERGE was funded by one of the inaugural grants from the International Astronomical Union's North American Regional Office of Astronomy for Development (NA-ROAD) Women and Girls in Astronomy Program.
+As a result, our 2024 program exclusively enrolled girls.
 We anticipate expanding enrollment in the future.

 Interested in participating?
 To sign up for email updates please fill out our [student interest form](https://forms.gle/wqmpexV7VcYHF4hC7){:target="_blank"}.
 Alternatively, if you're a teacher interested in learning about our opportunities for your students, please fill out our [teacher interest form](https://forms.gle/Dvaod8XKwJD1te396){:target="_blank"}.